-Step 3: Adding your Sender Signatures and Verified Domains
+Step 2: Adding your Sender Signatures and Verified Domains#

 We use Sender Signatures and Domain Verification to ensure you own the mailboxes you want to send from, as this helps prevent spam and abuse.
 (These safeguards are one of the ways we maintain a great reputation with ISPs and are able to get your emails to the inbox reliably and quickly.)
 You can have as many Signatures and Verified Domains as you need, there is no limit.

-Once you activate a Sender Signature, you’ll want to move onto configuring the authentication for the domain.
+Once you confirm a Sender Signature, you’ll want to move onto configuring the authentication for the domain.
 Note that if you proceed with Domain Verification, you will not need to add any more Sender Signatures for that domain since the entire domain will be authorized for sending through Postmark.
-This will also elimintate any further confirmation emails from needing to be sent.
+This will also eliminate any further confirmation emails from needing to be sent.

-Step 4: Authenticating with DKIM, SPF, and DMARC
+Step 3: Authenticating with DKIM, SPF, and DMARC#

-On that page, you’ll want to use the “Authentication” link to dive in and begin configuring the authentication for your domain:
+On that page, you’ll want to use the Add a DKIM DNS record link to dive in and begin configuring the authentication for your domain:

 Once everything is configured for email sending bliss, you can make all of the necessary changes in your code.
-For this, we include several options so you can choose the approach that’s easiest for you.
+For this, we include several quick start options in a Streams Setup Instructions so you can integrate with Postmark quickly.